TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 A **difference with a common miniboss** is that the miniboss may not be a **recurring enemy**.
 Furthermore, they sometimes have a relationship between themselves that, only when the player kills all of them, (s)he is rewarded or/and discovers a narrative secret.

-2) **The second one** corresponds to the summation of single common enemies that conform a group.
+2) **The second one** corresponds to the summation of single common enemies that conform a group, with or without leader.

 A typical model is the **patrol**.
 This enemy group goes from point A to point B repeatedly, unless the player comes nearby.